Sahiljosan/Microsoft-Azure/Run Experiments and Train models.md

 - then below this we have a button  `show assets library` to hide and show the libray
 - Now First get out data from data set
 - just drag and drop loan application dataset from asset group of dataset
-- when we click on the dataset in canvas , we will see the parameter on the right side
+- when we click on the dataset in canvas , we will see the parameter on the right side <br>
           - in the output we will see an icon and by clicking on it. we see the visualizations
 - Now drag and drop select columns in dataset and made node between loan application dataset and select column in dataset box
-- in properties now we will select columns by clicking on `edit column`
+- in properties now we will select columns by clicking on `edit column` <br>
-           - On that screen we will choose edit by name
+           - On that screen we will choose edit by name <br>
-           - then select the columns that we need by clicking the + sign
+           - then select the columns that we need by clicking the + sign <br>
-           - select the dependent or target feature also
+           - select the dependent or target feature also <br>
-- To remove the missing values in our dataset , search for `clean Missing data` and drag and drop it to our canvas to clean the missing data
+- To remove the missing values in our dataset , search for `clean Missing data` and drag and drop it to our canvas to clean the missing data <br>
-           - in properties click on edit column
+           - in properties click on edit column <br>
-           - click on select columns by name, on which we want to perform the cleaning operations
+           - click on select columns by name, on which we want to perform the cleaning operations <br>
-           - leave minimum missing value ratio and maximum missing value ratio to their default values
+           - leave minimum missing value ratio and maximum missing value ratio to their default values <br>
-           - in cleaning mode choose remove entire row
+           - in cleaning mode choose remove entire row <br>
 - The next step is to split the data into train and test
 - search for split data
 - and drag and drop it on the canvas
-- connect 1st output node on clean missing data to split data
+- connect 1st output node on clean missing data to split data <br>
-           - in properties on split data
+           - in properties on split data <br>
-           - keep splitting mode as split rows, because we are going to split this dataset into rows
+           - keep splitting mode as split rows, because we are going to split this dataset into rows <br>
-           - keep fraction of rows in the first output dataset to 0.7, which means 70% record will be used to train dataset and 30% for test dataset
+           - keep fraction of rows in the first output dataset to 0.7, which means 70% record will be used to train dataset and 30% for test dataset <br>
-           - leave randomized split as tick
+           - leave randomized split as tick <br>
-           - keep random seed as 123
+           - keep random seed as 123 <br>
-           - put stratified split as True
+           - put stratified split as True <br>
-           - in stratified key column, click on edit column to select the column name for stratification basicall select the target column, in our case it is `Loan_Status`
+           - in stratified key column, click on edit column to select the column name for stratification basicall select the target column, in our case it is `Loan_Status` <br>
-           - Now we are ready to train our algorithm
+           - Now we are ready to train our algorithm <br>
 -